 Leading leaders are based on trust, accountability, understanding, relationships, expertise, and a recognition of each influence factor on elites.
 Working with elites requires relationships built in one-on-one interactions at an individual level.
 Positive relationships build and facilitate trust, and trust in a leader is vital to ensure the desired action from followers.
 Regardless of the follower, trust in a leader is less risky and more acceptable than following the same recommended approach by an untrusted leader.
 At the end of the day, people follow because they believe that it is in their best interests.

 While trust is built-in communications, it is solidified in actions.
-A leader of others must not only communicate their support for their followers, but it must also be demonstrated in every action taken.
+A leader of others must not only communicate their support for their followers but it must also be demonstrated in every action taken.
 A leader who contradicts their words with their actions will soon lose trust.
 At the heart of all relationships is communication.
-Not just in communicating out, but also in listening and understanding, ensuring that actions taken support the team members and elite followers.
+Not just in communicating, but also in listening and understanding, ensuring that actions taken to support the team members and elite followers.

 Elites are a tangible and substantial force within an organization.
 While they may have a formal or informal interest in their organization, their strengths make them a reasonable resource to tap into when selecting a leader.
 As such, they have not only a vested interest, but also often feel that the leader is beholding to them for their vote in the selection process.
 This creates an immediate area of potential conflict for new leaders as the elites do not necessarily view the leader as one to follow, but instead as one to perform as they expect.

 Key focus areas for leaders who lead elites in a Program would include:

 A leader of elites includes the interests of those to be led as they develop the strategies and tactics to be employed.
 Leading leaders are interest-based, as elites will not follow because of position, they follow because it is in their best interest.
 At the end of the day, the test of leadership is followership.
 Leadership, by definition, implies the existence of followers and requires others to be willing to follow.
 Leaders without followers are walking alone.